pane2004/wotion/README.md

 This repository is independently managed.
 If there is an issue with a widget, please open up an issue ticket and I will take a look.
 PRs will be denied unless it's a simple fix.

 I am always looking for new Widgets to add!
-If you have a good idea for a useful Widget, feel free to open up an issue ticket as well!
+If you have a good idea for a useful Widget, feel free to open up an issue or send me an email!

 ## Self-Hosting